rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 5.0219594820626305
 ```

 For this simple system, with a globally attracting limit cycle (except for the unstable fixed point at the origin), in which we can take a single trajectory to estimate the upper bound, it is computationally more efficient to do the time integration.
 However, in situations in which there are many different basins of attractions and "hidden" attractors, a single trajectory will not be sufficient for a global bound, and a Monte Carlo Method, integrating over tens, maybe hundreds, of solutions, is necessary.
 In this case, computing a global bound via SoS might be more efficient.
-We will illustrate this situation in a future post.
+We plan to illustrate this situation in a future post.

 ## Julia codes